FHantke/brave-browser-wiki/Brave-Variations-(Griffin).md

 Griffin is Brave's version of Google's Finch - A backend for Chromium's variation service.
 The variations service is a browser component to progressively roll-out and test new features in Chromium-based browsers.
-At Brave, this component has been previously disabled to prevent user data being leaked to Google’s servers.
-With increasing user adoption and product complexity, the ability to perform staged roll-outs and conduct more nuanced testing is becoming ever more important.

-# Capabilities

-Griffin provides three new capabilities to improve security, reliability and user experience:
+Griffin provides the following capabilities to improve security, reliability and user experience:

 1. Staged Rollouts
 2. Private Statistical Experiments